mrismanaziz/Reforestation/README.md

-## What is worse then finding a worm in your Apple?
-Finding half a worm in your Apple.
+## Is there a hole in your shoe?
+No… Then how’d you get your foot in it?